 Before the skyscrapers were built, I remember Daniela and I moving here and feeling like we had both made it.
 Sure, the bathroom was a bit rough and the kitchen underwhelmingly small, but this could work.
 It was my first major foothold in London and after making a series of choices, I won’t be going back.

-Freelancing in pre-hipster people pubs, you become convinced that London is the only place that matters.
-I’ve done this before you know and returned six months later with a thirst for knowledge.
-How I missed terrifying blitz of technology, roaring energy and the empty vortex of thousands upon thousands of wasted words.
+Freelancing in people pubs, you become convinced that London is the only place that matters.
+I’ve done this before when I moved to Venice and returned six months later with a thirst for knowledge.
+How I missed terrifying blitz of technology and energy.

 Uneasy jitters are settling in now.
 I hope I’ve made the right decision.
-Shifting all my boxes next door and leaving home without a key.
+Shifting all my boxes next door and leaving home once again without a key.

 With only three weeks left for me in Hoxton, I finally bought a studio desk in a textile factory.
 Arriving everyday like a laptop camel in my shorts, I love the counter-culture cliche of having my own office.
 Like the many regrets you have when time is running out, I wish I had done this years ago.
 To physically and cognitively separate my work, life and playtime into different components.